This is not the first time they have delayed the release of this seemingly so-so product.

 If HTC is just making excuses, well, it seems the cat is out of the bag.
-With numerous wearables and fitness trackers already out in the market the HTC Grip doesn't really offer anything that the world hasn't seen yet, so why wait?
-They have seemingly succeeded in making people lose interest for this product's launch.
+With numerous wearables and fitness trackers already out in the market, the HTC Grip doesn't really offer anything that the world hasn't seen yet, so why wait?
+They have seemingly succeeded in making people lose interest in this product's launch.

 The HTC Grip is just one of their attempts in enlarging their product range which also includes the Vive VR headset, co-created with video game developer and publisher Valve.
 When HTC will realize its dream of being a diversified gadget company we have no idea, but hopefully, the smartphone sales and profits drop that they've been having in the past years should already give them an idea.